vnepveu/regression_pipeline/README.md

 - Don't push to the remote repository, even when working on a branch, until all changes have been reviewed and integrated by the developer.
 It allows the developer to rewrite his local history with `git rebase -i`, so that many commits can be squashed together, typos can be fixed without having multiple commits for it, and so on.

+### Github workflow :

+- Even if all developer have a write access to *master*, and can therefore push their commits on it, it is discouraged to push commits directly to master.
+It is better to merge changes through a *pull request*, which can be done via the Github interface or even Github CLI tool
+.

+- The pull request should originate from the branch the developer is working on.
+It should explain why the commits in the pull request are necessary and what issues they address or bug they fix.

+- The developper opening a pull request should request a review from fellow developers.
+This way errors can be averted prior to merging the pull request into master, as a new perspective on the code often perceives errors that would be invisible to the developer.

+- Discussions on the code should occur inside the pull request as much as possible, as these discussion are a good way to understand design choices later.

 ## References <a name="references"></a>